BIGJRA/BIGJRA.github.io/reborn.md

 |------------------|---|
 |Grimer            |100|

 Inside the apartment complex at the top, you'll meet Danielle who will give you a quiz.
 Feel free to go find the answers yourself if you'd like.
-Otherwise, here they are:
+Otherwise, here they are.
+Whenever you see the following spoiler bar, highlight the text to view the spoiler.

 > 4, 7, 31